salonbooking/salonbooking/readme.txt

 * Service break ( now you can select up to 3 hours divided in multiples of your average session duration )
 * Conditional "Secondary services"
 * Direct booking link

+**Advanced Discount System**

+* Create unlimited coupon codes
+* Create unlimited discounts based on multiple criteria

+for more details on this section visit: http://salon.wordpresschef.it/downloads/advanced-discount-system-for-salon-booking/

 **Customers archive**